samvo-csuf/websocket-messenger/README.md

 # System Requirements
 - Latest version of Python
-- PostgreSQL (pgAdmin is GUI version and what I used for db configuration)
+- PostgreSQL (pgAdmin is GUI version and what I used for db setup.)
 -

 - Link to the Video: